sudheerj/reactjs-interview-questions/README.md

 104. ### Is it possible to use React without rendering HTML?

-     It is possible with latest version (>=16.2).
+     It is possible.
 Below are the possible options:

      ```jsx harmony
      render() {